unlistedphenomena/nexuswizz/src/content/contributing/translation-program/translators-guide/index.md

 ### Capturing the essence of the message {#capturing-the-essence}

-When translating xircanet content, avoid literal translations.
+When translating nexus.org content, avoid literal translations.

 It is important that the translations capture the essence of the message.
 This could mean rephrasing certain phrases, or using descriptive translations instead of translating the content word for word.